forestsen/K4aGrabber/README.md

 We just add two point cloud generated from two Kinects into one point cloud, and then we get a real-time point cloud of the scene.

+Using the Open3D 0.8.0 to refine the calibration result from my [another project](https://github.com/forestsen/KinectAzureDKProgramming/tree/master/Aruco_TwoKinects_Calibration_Extrinsics).

 Environment